 Reed is 25 and in his second pro season after signing with the Cubs out of Clemson as an undrafted free agent in 2020.
 After a great start for Myrtle Beach in which he allowed no runs on just two hits in 11.2 innings, Reed has posted a 5.67 ERA over 27 innings with the South Bend Cubs.

 Quincy, IL native Martin is a 24-year-old lefty who was taken by the Cubs in the sixth round of last year’s draft.
 The long reliever tallied 69.1 innings for South Bend after 13.1 for Myrtle Beach earlier in the season and he’s struck out 119 batters over that time.
 Outside of his time in Low-A this season, Martin really hasn’t put up great numbers from a box score perspective.

 The Cubs aren’t making these assignments based on box scores, though, they’re trying to give some of their young pitchers a chance to work on tweaks in a new environment or make up for lost time due to injury.
+With all kinds of 40-man roster decisions looming, this also gives the organization a chance to see who they might want to protect from the Rule 5 Draft.
 It’s interesting that all four of these pitchers are relievers, though Martin typically went 3-4 innings in each outing.